Chelsea316/Java/README.md

 # Project 01_java
-write for subject

-This project is writen in java for the school project.
+This project is writen in java for the school subject.

 It is a game called NimGame.